mml-2/WEare-App-Testing-Project/Readme.md

 ## Testing Approaches

-Manual Testing
+1. ## Manual Testing

-Comprehensive test cases were created to validate core functionalities and edge cases.
+- Comprehensive test cases were created to validate core functionalities and edge cases.

-Exploratory testing was conducted to uncover unexpected issues.
+- Exploratory testing was conducted to uncover unexpected issues.

-## Automation Testing
+2. ## Automation Testing

-Test scripts were developed using Selenium Webdriver, Postman.
+- Test scripts were developed using Selenium Webdriver, Postman.

-Automated regression tests ensure consistent behavior across updates.
+- Automated regression tests ensure consistent behavior across updates.

+## Required Prerequisites to Run the Tests

+## Jira Tests Prerequisites:
+- A computer or laptop with adequate performance
+- A stable and reliable network connection
+- Docker desktop installed
+- Jira platform
+- An active Jira account with appropriate permissions

+## Postman Tests Prerequisites:
+- A computer or laptop with adequate performance
+- A stable and reliable network connection
+- Docker desktop installed
+- Postman platform
+- An active Postman account with appropriate permissions

+## IntelliJ Tests Prerequisites:
+- A computer or laptop with adequate performance
+- A stable and reliable network connection
+- Docker desktop installed
+- IntelliJ IDEA or GitHub
+- Access to the folder with the testing files (for the upload functionality tests)